Analyzing the Bitcoin Blockchain: Looking Behind the Hype With PostgreSQL

 Let’s see examples of continuous aggregate setups to store and serve blockchain data.

-Continuous aggregates set up properly can speed up your queries and make those queries much easier to write.
-For this blog post, let’s choose three aspects of the data as foundations for the continuous aggregate definitions:
+Continuous aggregates, set up properly, can speed up your queries and make those queries much easier to write.
+Let’s choose three aspects of the data as foundations for the continuous aggregate definitions:

 Blockchains are designed to record information without ever updating historical data.
 When it comes to Bitcoin, the blockchain is just a digital public ledger containing information about transactions.
 Simply put, a transaction tells you who sent what amount to whom, plus the technical details.

-Each transaction has at least one input and output field that indicate which address(es) were used to send BTC to which address(es).
+Each transaction has at least one input and output field that indicates which address(es) were used to send BTC to which address(es).
 You can have multiple “senders” and “receivers” in the same transaction.

 Transactions are not mined separately; they are mined (added to the blockchain) in groups.
 These groups are called blocks.